tillchen/Hugo_Personal_Website/content/posts/2020-05-01-Machine-Learning-Notes.md

     $$\frac{\partial l}{\partial b} = \frac{1}{N}\sum_{i=1}^{N}-2(y_i-(wx_i+b))$$

 3. An epoch consists of using the training set entirely to update each parameter.
+(One sweep through full training data.)
 At each epoch, we update $w$ and $b$ ($\alpha$ is the learning rate):

     $$w \leftarrow w - \alpha\frac{\partial l}{\partial w}$$

     $$b \leftarrow b - \alpha\frac{\partial l}{\partial b}$$

 4. Minibatch stochastic gradient descent is a version that speed up the computation by approximating the gradient using smaller batches.

+5. Issues with batch GD:
+    * Might get stuck in local minimum.
+    * One update, very expensive for large N.

+6. Stochastic gradient descent: use only one training sample to do update.
+(In each step, pick randomly and update)
+    * Each step is cheap.
+    * Can easily escape local minima.
+    * Many more steps necessary.
+    * Jumping around the solution.

 ### Particularities